Pet Grooming Cost Estimator

 • Coat type surcharge per visit (S): $5

-• Extra services per visit (E): $10 (for teeth brushing)
+• Extra services per visit (E): $10 for teeth brushing

-• Travel cost per visit (T): $4 (fuel/parking)
+• Travel cost per visit (T): $4 for fuel or parking

 • Tip percentage (P): 15%

-• Visits per year (V): 6 (every two months)
+• Visits per year (V): 6 for an every-two-month schedule

 1. Per-visit subtotal before tip = 55 + 5 + 10 + 4 = $74